IPS-Eye-White

 Besides which, Aquila and Prisca were tent makers and probably had a decent income.
 Philemon who was wealthy enough to own a slave also hosted a church in his home.
 Gaius, obviously a man of some means played host to Paul and to the whole church (Romans 16:23 NASB) and was commended by John for his hospitality especially to itinerant evangelists, (3 John:1:1, 5-7).

 As the Lord added to their numbers, the church grew - not by by constructing another building nor by adding more people to the group, but by multiplying sideways.
-A single group divided itself into other groups, much like an organic cell makes a copy of itself and then splits into two new cells that, in turn, split into four new cells.
+A single group divided itself into other groups much like an organic cell makes a copy of itself and then splits into two new cells that, in turn, splits into four new cells.

 The Lack of Evidence For Early Formal Buildings

-The Khan Academy, a not-for-profit educational organization, has a very interesting article on their site that describes how Christianity was radically transformed by Constantine.
-Although the article is almost exclusively confined to Constantine's influence on the architecture of the period, it tells us much about the earliest church.
+The Khan Academy - a not-for-profit educational organization - has a very interesting article on their site that describes how Christianity was radically transformed by Constantine.
+Although the article is almost exclusively focused on Constantine's influence on the architecture of the period, it tells us much about the earliest church.
 The quote below (Emphasis Added) refers to the earliest identified Christian church in Dura-Europos, Syria that dates back to 235 AD.
 (Emphasis Added)

 Megiddo

-Some point to the ancient Megiddo church discovered in the grounds of the Megidddo prison in Israel, that dates back to the 3rd century AD and is believed to be the oldest remains of a formal church in the Holy Land.
-However, anthropologist Joe Zias, former curator for the Israeli Antiquities Authority, disagrees.
+Some point to the ancient church discovered in the grounds of the Megidddo prison in Israel.
+It dates back to the 3rd century AD and is believed to be the oldest remains of a formal church in the Holy Land.
+However, anthropologist Joe Zias (former curator for the Israeli Antiquities Authority) disagrees.
 His statement ...

-... is partially based on an inscription in the church which mentions Gaianus, a Roman officer, who donated "his own money" to have a mosaic made.
-The inscription says Gaianus, "having sought honor, from his own money, has made the mosaic."
-As Joe Zias says
+... is partially based on an inscription in the church which mentions Gaianus, a Roman officer who donated "his own money" to have a mosaic made.
+The inscription says Gaianus "having sought honor, from his own money, has made the mosaic."
+As Joe Zias went on to say,

 "If I were a Roman soldier in the third century, I certainly wouldn't want my name on (the church).… This would not have been a good career move.
 In fact, it sounds like the kiss of death.”
 [02]

-How then did "church" began to be associated with large buildings in which Christians assembled on a regular basis?
+How then did the word "church" began to be associated with large buildings in which Christians assembled on a regular basis?

 Constantine and The Construction of Churches